 On campus employment

 The Career Development Center will provide job opportunity listings as they become available throughout the year.
-All openings, whether on campus or off campus, are posted on CDC bulletin board and CDC Facebook group.
+All openings, whether on campus or off campus, are posted on CDC bulletin board, CDC Announcements channel on Teams and CDC Facebook group.
 Join our Employment Database if you are interested in tutoring, translations, babysitting and other opportunities.

 Off campus employment

-Non EU students can officially work up to 20 hrs/week with the TRP card during the academic year.
-TRP card allows you to work up to 40 hrs/week during the summer season.
+According to new regulations in Lithuania, Non EU students can officially work up to 40 hrs/week with the TRP card during the academic year.
+TRP card also allows you to work up to 40 hrs/week during the summer season.
 If you DO NOT have a TRP you are unable to get employed in Lithuania, on or off-campus.

-- Click here to look at employment resources.
+- Click here to look at employment resources in Lithuania.